Biosias/uefi-mkconfig/README.md

 However because of low age of this project we can't guarantee that all quirks were mitigated.
 If you find some, please report it to us as soon as possible.

-**Because of this fact, we strongly recommend to testing your firmware if it works correctly before trusting this solution in the production environment!**
+**Because of this fact, we strongly recommend testing your firmware if it works correctly with uefi-mkconfig before using it in the production environment!**

 These quirks are more common the older the HW is.